 Tulane University, B.A., Political Science, Minor in Business (2004) cum laude

-Dallas Bar Association, Science & Technology Law Section Member
+Dallas Bar Association, Science & Technology Law Council Member and Membership and Networking Committee Co-Chair

 Greenland Hills Neighborhood Association, Board Member